-Its odd-looking shape and little-known standing in the kitchen has put kohlrabi in the shade.
+Its odd-looking shape and little-known standing in the kitchen has put this vegetable in the shade.
 Yet gardeners who give this brassica a try are in for a surprise - roasted kohlrabi is one simple-yet-delicious way of using up this root veg, or try pickled kohlrabi to preserve it for longer.
 Here is our essential kohlrabi planting guide.

 Of all the many wonderful vegetables to grow, kohlrabi takes the crown for the most bizarre-looking.
 Its swollen, bulb-like stem sprouts waxy leaf stalks, giving it an alien, out-of-this-world appearance.
 With varieties available in dusky pale-green or purple, these eccentric members of the brassica family are sure to raise an eyebrow among those unfamiliar with this versatile crop.